Benjamin Baker (engineer): Honours and Old Aswan Dam

 On the completion of this undertaking in 1890 he was appointed Knight Commander of the Order of St Michael and St George (KCMG), and in the same year the Royal Society recognised his scientific attainments by electing him one of its fellows.
 In 1892 the French Academy of Sciences recognised the work of Fowler and Baker by the joint award of the Poncelet Prize; Baker received 2000 francs because the prize money was doubled.
 Ten years later at the formal opening of the first Aswan Dam, for which he was consulting engineer, he was appointed Knight Commander of the Order of the Bath (KCB).

-He served as president of the Institution of Civil Engineers between May 1895 and June 1896.
-He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1899 and an Honorary Fellow of the Royal Society of Edinburgh in 1902, as well as honorary membership of the Manchester Literary and Philosophical Society..
+Baker served as president of the Institution of Civil Engineers between May 1895 and June 1896.
+He was elected an honorary member of the American Society of Mechanical Engineers in 1886.

+He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1899 and an Honorary Fellow of the Royal Society of Edinburgh in 1902, as well as honorary membership of the Manchester Literary and Philosophical Society.